Zanoni: Argument

 From the viewpoint of Platonism and Neo-Platonism, Zanoni evokes the themes of the four types of divine madness covered in Plato's Phaedrus: These are prophetic, initiatic, poetic and erotic madness.
 These four threads are interwoven through the entire fabric of the work, creating an atmosphere of divine madness.
 Even Zanoni's attempt to become human again becomes an apotheosis with his ultimate sacrifice.

-Disraeli prediction
+Reputation among later occultists

-According to occult author C. Nelson Stewart, Bulwer-Lytton is well-versed in Rosicrucian and occult lore, all of which he brings to bear on his novel Zanoni; he also demonstrates a profound knowledge of Astrology in his Disraeli prediction: "...
+Occult author C. Nelson Stewart praised Bulwer-Lytton, describing him as well-versed in Rosicrucian and occult lore and lauding the way in which he had brought it to bear on his novel Zanoni.
+Nelson Stewart also opined that Bulwer-Lytton had demonstrated a profound knowledge of astrology by making a prediction about the fate of Disraeli: "...
 He will die, whether in or out of office, in an exceptionally high position, greatly lamented, and surrounded to the end by all the magnificent planetary influences of a propitious Jupiter."

 Influence

 It is Zanoni's ultimate sacrifice that would give Bulwer-Lytton's friend Charles Dickens an idea on how to end A Tale of Two Cities.

 Zanoni was adapted into a Gujarati novel, Gulabsinh (1897), by Indian writer Manilal Dwivedi.

+Zanoni is referenced in The Transit of Venus by Shirley Hazzard: "A book beside his chair was closed on a pencil that marked a place.
+He took it up and read the spine: "Zanoni.
+A Novel by the Right Honourable Lord Lytton."
+Such a book might well have appeared on the shelves of such a room.
+That it should be out, open, and read was more improbable".

 When David Bowie made a list of 100 books that had changed his life, he included Zanoni.